adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 }
 ```

 However, we do not propose to stabilize this.
-For once because of the concerns mentioned in the [method Shadowing section](#method-shadowing).
+Firstly because of the concerns mentioned in the [method Shadowing section](#method-shadowing).
 Secondly because we do not want to encourage the use of raw pointers, but rather that raw pointers are wrapped in a custom smart pointer that encodes and documents the invariants.

 ## Enable for pointers with additional diagnostics